Make It Happen

 Get Ready to Go Green!

 Certification is actually just a fancy name for completing your first Washington Green Schools environmental project.
 This means you don’t have to be certified to start participating!
-Once you successfully complete these six steps for the first time and earn 100 points, you will attain Bronze level certification.
-Every project after that will advance your school to a higher level of recognition and rewards.
+Once you successfully complete these six steps for the first time, you will attain Bronze level certification.
+Every project after that will advance your school to a higher level of recognition and rewards (see below).

 Here are the details: